RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 SCHAUER, J.

 [Desny completed an untitled dramatic composition based on the life of Floyd Collins.
 Desny called Wilder's office at Paramount and spoke to his secretary, stating that he wished to see Wilder.
 The secretary asked that he explain his purpose and he "told her about this fantastic unusual story," describing a story about a boy trapped in a cave.
 Desny asked if he could send a copy of his story to Wilder, but the secretary stated it would need to be edited down to a synopsis by the script department first.
 Desny told the secretary he would abbreviate it himself.
 Two days later, Desny called Wilder's office to inform her the synopsis was ready.
 The secretary asked that he read it to her over the phone so she could take it down in shorthand and Desny did so.
 The secretary stated she would talk it over with Wilder and get back to Desny.
-Desny told her Wilder could use the story only if they paid him "the reasonable value of it.&hellip;" The secretary said that if Wilder used the story, "naturally we will pay you for it."
-Desny only spoke to Wilder's office again in 1950 to protest the alleged use of his composition and idea in the movie *Ace in the Hole* made by Wilder. *Ace in the Hole* closely parallels both Desny's synoposis and the history and life of Floyd Collins.
+Desny told her Wilder could use the story only if they paid him "the reasonable value of it &hellip;" The secretary said that if Wilder used the story, "naturally we will pay you for it."
+Desny spoke to Wilder's office once again in 1950 to protest the alleged use of his composition and idea in the movie *Ace in the Hole* made by Wilder.
+*Ace in the Hole* closely parallels both Desny's synoposis and the history and life of Floyd Collins.
 It also contains a fictional incident which appears in Desny's synoposis and which he claims is his creation.]

-\* \* \*

 It may be that plaintiff's concessions and arguments, in the light of the pleadings and evidence, are intended to suggest that there is some nebulous middle area between an abstract idea and a literary composition, wherein the idea has been cast in “concrete” form but not “concrete” enough to constitute a literary property.&hellip;

 However, for the purposes of this case at least, we find it unnecessary and undesirable to recognize any such hybrid, although we are aware that the Supreme Court of the United States has spoken of a “quasi property” right in news gathered and disseminated by a news service agency.
 The plaintiff here, we conclude, must stand or fall, and this case will be resolved, on rules applicable to ideas on the one hand or literary property on the other.

-\* \* \*

-Generally speaking, ideas are as free as the air.&hellip; But there can be circumstances when neither air nor ideas may be acquired without cost &hellip;  The producer may think up the idea himself, dress it and portray it; or he may purchase either the conveyance of the idea alone or a manuscript embodying the idea in the author's concept of a literary vehicle giving it form, adaptation and expression.
+Generally speaking, ideas are as free as the air&hellip; But there can be circumstances when neither air nor ideas may be acquired without cost &hellip; The producer may think up the idea himself, dress it and portray it; or he may purchase either the conveyance of the idea alone or a manuscript embodying the idea in the author's concept of a literary vehicle giving it form, adaptation and expression.
 It cannot be doubted that some ideas are of value to a producer.

-An idea is usually not regarded as property, because all sentient beings may conceive and evolve ideas throughout the gamut of their powers of cerebration and because our concept of property implies something which may be owned and possessed to the exclusion of all other persons.&hellip;
+An idea is usually not regarded as property, because all sentient beings may conceive and evolve ideas throughout the gamut of their powers of cerebration and because our concept of property implies something which may be owned and possessed to the exclusion of all other persons &hellip;

-\* \* \*

-[W]e conclude that conveyance of an idea can constitute valuable consideration and can be bargained for before it is disclosed to the proposed purchaser &hellip; But, assuming legality of consideration, the idea purveyor cannot prevail in an action to recover compensation for an abstract idea unless (a) before or after disclosure he has obtained an express promise to pay, or (b) the circumstances preceding and attending disclosure, together with the conduct of the offeree acting with knowledge of the circumstances, show a promise of the type usually referred to as “implied” or “implied-in-fact.” &hellip; Such inferred or implied promise, if it is to be found at all, must be based on circumstances which were known to the producer at and preceding the time of disclosure of the idea to him and he must voluntarily accept the disclosure, knowing the conditions on which it is tendered &hellip; Unless the offeree has opportunity to reject he cannot be said to accept.
+We conclude that conveyance of an idea can constitute valuable consideration and can be bargained for before it is disclosed to the proposed purchaser &hellip; But, assuming legality of consideration, the idea purveyor cannot prevail in an action to recover compensation for an abstract idea unless
+(a) before or after disclosure he has obtained an express promise to pay, or (b) the circumstances preceding and attending disclosure, together with the conduct of the offeree acting with knowledge of the circumstances, show a promise of the type usually referred to as “implied” or “implied-in-fact.” &hellip; Such inferred or implied promise, if it is to be found at all, must be based on circumstances which were known to the producer at and preceding the time of disclosure of the idea to him and he must voluntarily accept the disclosure, knowing the conditions on which it is tendered &hellip; Unless the offeree has opportunity to reject he cannot be said to accept.

-\* \* \*

 It is not essential to recovery that plaintiff's story or synopsis possess the elements of copyright protectibility if the fact of consensual contract be found &hellip; Neither can we hold, on the state of the record, that plaintiff's synopsis is devoid of the elements necessary to give it some measure of such protectibility.
 While the trial court, or an appellate court on a sufficient record, may determine the specific extent of an author's property right in any particular work &hellip; it is unnecessary on this appeal to define the limits more exactly than has already been done.

 Here, as conceded by defendants for purposes of their summary judgment motion, plaintiff, in accordance with his testimony, submitted his synopsis to them through defendant Wilder's secretary and such submission included a declaration by both plaintiff and the secretary that defendants were to pay for his story if they used it.
-The mere fact that at the time of plaintiff's first telephone call to Wilder's office he described the central idea of the story to the secretary in response to her insistence that he explain the purpose of his call would not as a matter of law deprive plaintiff of the right to payment for the story as discussed by him and the secretary when he again spoke with her two days later and at her request read his synopsis to her, for her to take down in shorthand for defendants' consideration; the two conversations appear to have been parts of a single transaction and must be construed as such.&hellip;
+The mere fact that at the time of plaintiff's first telephone call to Wilder's office he described the central idea of the story to the secretary in response to her insistence that he explain the purpose of his call would not as a matter of law deprive plaintiff of the right to payment for the story as discussed by him and the secretary when he again spoke with her two days later and at her request read his synopsis to her, for her to take down in shorthand for defendants' consideration; the two conversations appear to have been parts of a single transaction and must be construed as such &hellip;

 ## *Montz v.
 Pilgrim Films & Television, Inc.*